Ternopil National Medical University: Student body and teaching process

 Over 6530 students are currently enrolled in Ternopil State Medical University, including more than 1977 international students from 53 countries.
 As of 2016, over 700 students from African countries (48% of the total number of international students, including 351 from Nigeria).
-Students from Asia comprise 21% and Europe 15% of the total number of international students.
+Students from Asia constitute 21% and Europe 15% of the international students.
 The language of instruction for the majority (90%) of international students is in English.

 Lectures typically take place in one of the 10 large lecture halls equipped with modern audio-visual systems.
 Practical and laboratory classes usually consist of 8-12 persons.
 Clinical training takes place in affiliated hospitals.
 Since 2006 students in their first years learn clinical aspects together with theoretical subjects.
 Academic departments are located in different buildings around the central Ternopil, while clinical departments are located in affiliated hospitals.

 Classes usually take place from 0900 to 1500 with instruction language in Ukrainian, English, and Russian.